-Therefore, you have to manage your project stakeholders according to their requirements and expectations if you want to complete your project successfully.
+Therefore, you must manage your stakeholders according to their requirements and expectations.

 - Power and interest

 - Influence and impact